GOTO-OBS/gotorb/README.md

 ##### Adapting the code to your own data source:
-The key elements that need to be adjusted are `label_data.get_images()` and `label_data.get_individual_images()` functions, and the `*_IMAGE_EXT` variables that set which FITS HDUs to look at.
+The key elements that need to be adjusted are `label_data.get_images()` and `label_data.get_individual_images()` functions, and the `*_IMAGE_EXT` variables that set which FITS HDUs to parse.
 Some minor tweaks may also be needed to the dataframe columns referenced depending on the way your data is laid out.
 More information about the functions above can be found in the docstrings.